buffGenomic/PipelineColBuff/README.md

 ### Prerequisites

-Multipe Bioinformatics Tools, Conda, BioConda, Python 3.X, MPI, OpenMP, SLURM HTC/HPC, snakemake Multipe Bioinformatics Tools are required for implementing this pipeline.
+Multipe Bioinformatics Tools (Conda, BioConda, Python 3.X, MPI, OpenMP, SLURM HTC/HPC, snakemake ..) are required for implementing this pipeline.
 However, to prevent conflicting versions of required software in each case, we suggest to install packages using the conda package manager (https://docs.conda.io/projects/conda/en/latest/index.html ) in separate environments.
 Many bioinformatics software are available in the Bioconda repository (https://anaconda.org/bioconda/).
 Notes:
 1. All command lines assume that the required software has been installed as above.
 2. $PWD refers to the working directory where data is